jmarshrossney/EPcm/README.md

 ### Model documentation

 Before you start, have a read of the [model documentation](http://www.sp.ph.ic.ac.uk/~aczaja/EP/EP2009-2010/ModelDocumentation.pdf).
-It describes the model variables, equations, diagnostics, parameters and gives some example experiments.
+It describes the model variables, equations, diagnostics, parameters and suggests some example experiments.

 ### Choosing simulation parameters